bitwebs/core/README.md

 **Important**:

-Keep `terrad` running at all times.
-The simplest solution is to register `terrad` as a `systemd` service so that it automatically starts after system reboots and other events.
+Keep `iqd` running at all times.
+The simplest solution is to register `iqd` as a `systemd` service so that it automatically starts after system reboots and other events.

-### Register terrad as a service
+### Register iqd as a service

 First, create a service definition file in `/etc/systemd/system`.

-**Sample file: `/etc/systemd/system/terrad.service`**
+**Sample file: `/etc/systemd/system/iqd.service`**

 ```
 [Unit]
-Description=Terra Daemon
+Description=IQ Daemon
 After=network.target

 [Service]
 Type=simple
-User=terra
+User=iq
-ExecStart=/data/terra/go/bin/terrad start
+ExecStart=/data/iq/go/bin/iqd start
 Restart=on-abort

 [Install]